Thelma-DataNerd/data-cleaning-repo/README.md

 <img src="https://github.com/Thelma-DataNerd/Data_Cleaning_Repo/blob/main/Data_cleaning.jpg" alt="Data Cleaning" width="500"/>

 ### Overview
 This repository contains data cleaning projects to preprocess and refine various datasets.
 The goal is to provide clean, organized, and usable data for analysis and modeling.
-Each folder contain the cleaned datasets.
+Each folder contains the cleaned datasets.

 * Tools: Python
 * Platform: Google Colab
-* Techniques: handling missing values, removing duplicates and redundant data, correcting errors and inconsistencies, standardizing data formats for analysis.
+* Techniques: handling missing values, removing duplicates and redundant data, correcting errors and inconsistencies, and standardizing data formats for analysis.

 ---